hannahmre/OOP-Chatbot/README.md

 ## Installation
 To edit the chatbot functionality you need to import the dialog skill into your IBM Watson Assistant service.

-For a new Watson Assistant service: launch your Watson Assistant tool, click on skills, click on add dialog skill, click on import skill, and then select the skill-OOP-Main.json file in the data folder.
+<ins>For a new Watson Assistant service</ins>: launch your Watson Assistant tool, click on skills, click on add dialog skill, click on import skill, and then select the skill-OOP-Main.json file in the data folder.

-For a Watson Assistant service with existing dialog skill: launch your Waton Assistant tool, click on skills, open dialog skill options, click on swap skill, click on import skill, and then select the skill-OOP-Main.json file in the data folder.
+<ins>For a Watson Assistant service with existing dialog skill</ins>: launch your Waton Assistant tool, click on skills, open dialog skill options, click on swap skill, click on import skill, and then select the skill-OOP-Main.json file in the data folder.

 For more information about importing and exporting dialog skills you can visit this [link].